 - Woolly and woolly neutrinos (resulting in repulsion)

 The effect of the two last types are almost, but not quite, identical.
-There is a tiny difference due to the fact that abrasive surfaces interact ever so slightly with other abrasive surfaces.
+There’s a difference due to the fact that abrasive surfaces interact ever so slightly with other abrasive surfaces.
+The slight interaction between abrasive surfaces result in a tiny imperfection in collisions between neutrinos carrying abrasive footprints.

-A consequence of this is that the repelling force between negatively charged particles is a tiny bit stronger than the repelling force between positively charged particles.
+A consequence of this is that the repelling force communicated by neutrinos carrying abrasive footprints is a tiny bit weaker than the repelling force communicated by neutrinos with woolly footprints.

 When we add up all the different types of neutrino collisions taking place between two neutral bodies, we get that repulsion comes out a tiny bit weaker than attraction.
 We end up with a tiny attracting force.

 The grand total of information-carrying neutrinos from such bodies is gigantic, so even a tiny discrepancy between attraction and repulsion adds up to a considerable force.

 This force, which we have arrived at purely on basis of theory, is what we call gravity.
 It’s due to a tiny imbalance in the electric force, which explains why Newton’s universal law of gravity looks so much like Coulomb’s law:

 Coulomb’s law ignores the tiny discrepancy between electric attraction and electric repulsion, and for good reasons.
 The discrepancy is in the order of a trillionth of a trillionth.
 Newton’s law, on the other hand, is all about the discrepancy.
 Inertial mass is Newton’s proxy value for the total number of positive and negative charge quanta in a body, and G is a proxy for k.